You Didn't Disappear. You Were Erased.

 My new book on the force quietly taking people apart — and how to build your way back

-They just quietly stop showing up — to their relationships, to their work, to themselves — hiding in plain sight while everything on the outside continues to look fine.
+They just quietly stop showing up for their relationships, for their work, for themselves, hiding in plain sight while everything on the outside continues to look fine.

 This post is about why that happens.
 And what to do about it.